Landowner Collaborative Strategies for Nonlethal Predator Control

 1: We will hold an annual meeting for each year of the project and a final meeting at the end of the project as opportunities to present results and engage the broad spectrum of project participants (individual ranchers, landowner collaboratives, NRCS specialist, extension specialist, USDA-WS, and state wildlife agencies).
 Metrics: Participation - 200 stakeholders annually.

-Annual Meeting: In 2022 and 2023, two meetings were held that convened diverse stakeholders, engaging the broad spectrum of participants within the effort to research the effectiveness of range riding, share resources, and identify durable cost-sharing opportunities.
+Annual Meeting: Held meetings in 2022, 2023 and 2024 that convened diverse stakeholders, engaging the broad spectrum of participants within the effort to research the effectiveness of range riding, share resources, and identify durable cost-sharing opportunities.

 2: We plan to conduct yearly regional workshops and several range riding clinics for the three years of the project.
 These workshops will focus on synthesizing the latest research and producer-led presentations around “lessons learned” from the field surrounding range riding practices and/or other predator conflict mitigation practices (Objective 2).
 Metric: Surveys, participation.

-Four regional workshops were held by partner organizations Western Landowners Alliance and The Heart of the Rockies in Arizona, Montana, Colorado and Wyoming focused on range riding and other nonlethal tools to reduce predator conflicts.
+Eight regional workshops were held by partner organizations Western Landowners Alliance and The Heart of the Rockies in Arizona, Montana, Colorado, Oregon and Wyoming, focused on range riding and other nonlethal tools to reduce predator conflicts.

 3: To increase the educational reach into communities, five additional tools have been noted as important components of the Extension toolbox: blogs, wikis, Facebook, YouTube, and podcasts [27].
 Although the traditional forms of Extension program delivery will continue to play an important role, podcasts are poised to be one of the most effective forms of Extension education because information can be effectively distributed to global audiences without the need for in-person contact.
 Podcasts have a similar niche as webpages in that you only have to build it once, and the audience is limitless [26].
 Metric: Building capacity and publishing/advertising season 1 of WWU